Keist Business College, 1894 - 1896

 Thomas College - Townhouse Residences, 2008

-2008 - Thomas College is proud to announce the opening of its newest residence hall: Townhouses.
+2008 - Thomas College opened a new residence hall: Townhouses.
 The Thomas Townhouse units are to accommodate 88 Thomas College students in two-floor, suite style living areas.
 Students are now enjoying a private entrance, common area, and double and single living quarters.
 Townhouse residents also have access to exterior laundry facilities, mailboxes, and a fully equipped kitchen.